Diduso/Diduso.github.io/index.md

 Therefore he is almost the perfect burglar and an exceptional phenomenon.
 He becomes friends with Artemis Fowl and fascinates his criminal mind.
 His horrible smell and extreme sun-sensitivity should not be forgotten.

+> "A criminal?
+A criminal, that's what you think I am?
+> I am so much more than a criminal.
+> Well, um, technically, most of what I do is criminal activity, but I'm also an artist."
+> "You're picking my pocket."